-Kärcher Window vac WV 5 Plus
+Kärcher Window Vac WV 5 Plus

 Pleasantly quiet

-- The low noise level of the Window Vac makes working even more pleasant.
+- The low noise output of the window vac makes your work even more comfortable.

 The original